 Driver, car, and home address all factor into calculating car insurance premiums in Ontario.
 While insurance companies all draw from the same statistics, each one has its own way to develop policy prices.
 Competition means that drivers in Ontario may find substantial differences in the cost of similar coverage between insurers.

 The province’s auto insurance market remains regulated through the Financial Services Commission of Ontario.
 Any car on the road is legally required to have a minimum of insurance coverage set by the government.
 Penalties for driving without insurance may be as high as $50,000.

 On the other side of that equation, mandatory insurance may be insufficient on its own for most drivers.
 The right to sue for damages after an accident is part of Ontario’s system.
-Settlements for severe accidents can cost an at fault driver $300,000 or more.
-Yet the province only requires $200,000 in third party liability coverage, the part of a policy that pays settlement costs.
+Settlements for severe accidents can cost an at-fault driver $300,000 or more.
+Yet the province only requires $200,000 in third-party liability coverage, the part of a policy that pays settlement costs.
 Drivers in Brantford frequently increase this coverage to $500,000 or more for peace of mind.

 Many other elements of car insurance coverage are optional.
 Even basics such as collision and comprehensive coverage aren’t required by the government.
 Financing for car purchases, however, may have requirements to include these.

-Drivers can fine-tune the cost of insurance through adjustment of deductible amounts.
+Drivers can fine-tune the cost of insurance through the adjustment of deductible amounts.
 Deductibles are the portion of repair or replacement costs that car owners pay before the insurance company contributes.
 Low deductibles mean high premiums and vice versa.

 Driving in Brantford

 - Highway 403, designated the Alexander Graham Bell Parkway through the city, is the main east-west intercity thoroughfare.
-Located in the northern part of the city, there is development both north and south of the highway.
+Located in the northern part of the city, there is a development both north and south of the highway.